 Jesus’ “world” (way of life) is one of self-sacrifice that restores all that self-centeredness destroys.
 Nailed to the Cross, Jesus would take sin and its destructiveness from mankind and place it upon Himself.
 He would deliver every soul who would personally accept Him as Savior from sin’s due penalty forever.
 His suffering would be mankind’s salvation (rescue, deliverance, healing, restoration, prosperity) that would remove sin’s presence from their futures and its power over them in the present.
 Then, as Jesus would walk out of the Tomb, His Eternal Life would deliver them into a new life of complete restoration that would far surpass even the good one that mankind originally had with God in the Garden of Eden.

 The message of Jesus is one of overwhelming acceptance: Every individual life is so immeasurably valuable to God that He willingly gives His all for the total well-being of each and every one.

 Acceptance is the message that the-woman-at-the-well received when Jesus’ Presence coincided in both time and place with her own at the well.
 In His Presence, His words changed her outlook about her future, increasing her sense of worth and giving her hope for a better life ahead.
 Made apparent to the-woman-at-the-well in her conversation with Jesus was the startling realization that an all-knowing God had always had His eye on her, for the Savior whom He had sent knew exactly who she was and what she needed.
-But even more astounding must have been the realization that the Messiah (of all people!) was willing to give to her (of all people!) living water that she could not even fathom, and all that He required of her was that she asks Him to freely give it to her!
-What better revelation could she or anyone else have received in their first encounter with Jesus than that?
+But even more astounding must have been the realization that the Messiah (of all people!) was willing to give to her (of all people!) living water that she could not even fathom, and all that He required of her was that she would ask Him to freely give it to her!
+What better revelation could she or anyone else have ever received in their first encounter with Jesus than that?